School Leaver Programme new

 What you’ll gain

-You'll enjoy plenty of practical, on-the-job training while studying for a professional qualification with either the Institute of Chartered Accountants in England and Wales (ICAEW) to secure a Certificate in Finance, Accounting and Business (CFAB) as a core part of your apprenticeship.
+You'll enjoy plenty of practical, on-the-job training while studying for a professional qualification with the ATT (Association of Tax Technicians) as a core part of your apprenticeship.